 A simple cam-mechanism typically has two kinematic-chains, each with a Motion-Dimension FB.

 The power flows from the main drive motor, to the cam-shaft and cam, to the cam-follower, and finally to the tool or payload.
+Power flows in the other direction when the payload is being decelerated, of course.

 Thus, nearly always, the default arrangement of the Power Source is NOT correct.